Skip to main content

 • Must be a maintained RampID (to have an associated with a Household RampID).

-See the table below for a list of the suggested input file columns and descriptions for CID resolution.
+See the table below for a list of the suggested input file columns and descriptions for CID matching.

 Note